Seravo/seravo-plugin/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 **NOTE: This is a public repository.
 DO NOT post any private information (personal data, customer information, ...) here.
-If you're reporting issue that includes non-public information, please contact Seravo Customer support with e-mail to `help@seravo.com`.**
+If you're reporting an issue that includes non-public information, please contact the Seravo Customer support by sending an e-mail to `help@seravo.com`.**

 **Describe the bug**
 A clear and concise description of what the bug is.